Spread of Islam: Palestine

-The Siege of Jerusalem (636–637) by the forces of the Rashid Caliph Umar against the Byzantines began in November 636.
+The Siege of Jerusalem (636–637) by the forces of the Rashidun caliph Umar against the Byzantines began in November 636.
 For four months, the siege continued.
 Ultimately, the Greek Orthodox Patriarch of Jerusalem, Sophronius, an ethnic Arab, agreed to surrender Jerusalem to Umar in person.
 The caliph, then in Medina, agreed to these terms and travelled to Jerusalem to sign the capitulation in the spring of 637.

-Sophronius also negotiated a pact with Umar known as Umar's Assurance, allowing for the religious freedom for Christians in exchange for jizya, a tax to be paid by conquered non-Muslims, called dhimmis.
-Under Muslim rule, the Jewish and Christian population of Jerusalem in this period enjoyed the usual tolerance given to non-Muslim theists.
+Sophronius also negotiated a pact with Umar, known as Umar's Assurance, granting Christians religious freedom in exchange for jizya, a tax paid by conquered non-Muslims, known as dhimmis.
+Under Muslim rule, the Jewish and Christian populations of Jerusalem in this period enjoyed the usual tolerance given to non-Muslim theists.

-Having accepted the surrender, Omar then entered Jerusalem with Sophronius "and courteously discoursed with the patriarch concerning its religious antiquities".
-When the hour for his prayer came, Omar was in the Anastasis church, but refused to pray there, lest in the future Muslims should use that as an excuse to break the treaty and confiscate the church.
+Having accepted the surrender, Umar then entered Jerusalem with Sophronius, "and courteously discoursed with the patriarch concerning its religious antiquities".
+When the hour for his prayer came, Umar was in the Church of the Holy Sepulchre, but refused to pray there, lest in the future Muslims should use that as an excuse to break the treaty and confiscate the church.
 The Mosque of Umar, opposite the doors of the Church of the Holy Sepulchre, with the tall minaret, is known as the place to which he retired for his prayer.

-Bishop Arculf, whose account of his pilgrimage to the Holy Land in the seventh century, De locis sanctis, written down by the monk Adamnan, described reasonably pleasant living conditions of Christians in Palestine in the first period of Muslim rule.
-The caliphs of Damascus (661-750) were tolerant princes who were on generally good terms with their Christian subjects.
-Many Christians, such as John of Damascus, held important offices at their court.
-The Abbasid caliphs at Baghdad (753-1242), as long as they ruled Syria, were also tolerant to Christians.
-Harun Abu Jaʻfar (786-809), sent the keys of the Church of the Holy Sepulchre to Charlemagne, who built a hospice for Latin pilgrims near the shrine.
+Bishop Arculf, whose account of his seventh-century pilgrimage to the Holy Land titled De locis sanctis was transcribed by the monk Adomnán, described the reasonably pleasant living conditions of Christians in Palestine during the first period of Muslim rule.
+The caliphs of Damascus (661–750) were tolerant princes who generally maintained good relations with their Christian subjects.
+Many Christians, such as John of Damascus, held important offices in their court.
+The Abbasid caliphs in Baghdad (753–1242) were also tolerant of Christians while they ruled Syria.
+Harun Abu Jaʻfar (786–809) sent the keys of the Church of the Holy Sepulchre to Charlemagne, who built a hospice for Latin pilgrims near the shrine.

 Rival dynasties and revolutions led to the eventual disunion of the Muslim world.
 In the ninth century, Palestine was conquered by the Fatimid Caliphate, whose capital was Cairo.
 Palestine once again became a battleground as the various enemies of the Fatimids counterattacked.
 At the same time, the Byzantines continued to attempt to regain their lost territories, including Jerusalem.
-Christians in Jerusalem who sided with the Byzantines were put to death for high treason by the ruling Shiʻi Muslims.
-In 969, the Patriarch of Jerusalem, John VII, was put to death for treasonous correspondence with the Byzantines.
+Christians in Jerusalem who sided with the Byzantines were put to death for high treason by the ruling Shi'a Muslims.
+In c.
+969, the patriarch of Jerusalem, John VII, was executed for treasonous correspondence with the Byzantines.